 Westerplatte Ferry Terminal (TPW) is located on a historic peninsula, 15 minutes from the centre of Gdańsk.
 It is also connected to the national and international road networks.
 It features berths equipped with a ro-ro ramp, a passenger station with administrative and office facilities, customs and passport clearance points, a transport area for foot passengers, and custos and border service points for motor vehicles.

-Cruise ships are berthed at Obrońców Westerplatte Quay (vessels up to 240 m long) and at WOC II (vessels up to 130 m long).
+Cruise ships are berthed at Obrońców Westerplatte Quay (vessels up to 240 m long), Oliwskie Quay (vessels up to 225 m long) and at WOC II (vessels up to 130 m long).
 Passenger (cruise) traffic is handled during the spring-summer season, usually between April and the end of September.
-Passenger handling after disembarking is provided by Gdańsk Tourism Organisation, which offers TAXI services and tour operators providing transport to and from the port.